Manage instance

 View instance list

-You can check the list of running instances and their basic information.
+You can view a list of running instances along with basic instance information.

 -